 I swear.

-The second type of vow is read by the performer of the ceremony and confirmed by the bride and groom saying Hai Chikaimasu.
-One of the differences in this vow is in the words groom who is shinrou [新郎] and bride who is shinpu [新婦].
+The second type of vow is read by the officiant and confirmed by the couple saying Hai Chikaimasu.
+One of the differences in this vow is the words for groom, which is shinrou [新郎] and bride, which is shinpu [新婦].

 Japanese votes: